bllaude/breylaude.github.io/src/posts/on-reading.md

 > *"A question gives you an answer.
 A book gives you a thousand."*

-Most people think reading is some academic thing.
-Like it’s a hobby for introverts, or a luxury you don’t have time for.
-But it’s not.
-It’s infrastructure.
+The majority of people believe that reading is an academic thing.
+A luxury you don't have time for, or an introverted pastime.
+But it isn't.
+It's the infrastructure.

-If you want to do important work — if you want to build, create, understand, fight, fix — you need scaffolding.
-And that scaffolding isn’t just your own.
-It’s the stories of a hundred others who came before you.
-Their experiments, mistakes, weird, brilliant mental models.
+Scaffolding is necessary for important work, such as building, creating, understanding, fighting, and fixing.
+It's not just your scaffolding, either.
+It's the tales of a hundred people who came before you.
+Their experiments, errors, and strange, clever mental models.

 Books are how you build a cognitive exoskeleton.**¹**